guettli/okrs-vs-woop/README.md

 # WOL

-More if my thoughts at [Thomas Working-out-loud](https://github.com/guettli/wol)
+More of my thoughts at [Thomas Working-out-loud](https://github.com/guettli/wol)